Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 title: "Model"
 hero_img_fore: "/assets/content/model/splash_fore.png"
 hero_img_back: "/assets/content/model/splash_back.png"
 summary: "We used modelling in two ways during the course of our project.
-The first was a custom computer simulation of how our product may perform in the real world, and the second was using a tool called COPASI to simulate biological systems to better inform our wet lab experiments."
+The first was a custom computer simulation of how our product may perform in the real world, and the second was using a tool called NUPACK."
 date: 2021-08-26T11:45:27+01:00
 draft: false
 ---